-Composition I prepares students for types of communication and thought essential to academic and working-world success.
+3 NICC Credits Composition I prepares students for types of communication and thought essential to academic and working-world success.
 The course focuses on writing as a process intended to help students identify and refine their own personal writing process.
-The course requires each student to compose a minimum of 32 pages of edited work.
+The course

-Composition II- 3 NICC Credits
+Composition II